 Ferries for three other islands

 Real estate in Central Nanaimo has become more desirable (relative to other parts of the city) in recent years, partly owing to the development described below, and partly because of gentrification created by more working-class families moving to Nanaimo and wanting to be central.
+There are all kinds of development in this region, from TOC miner's cabins to brand new developments.

 You can read more below; or, here are homes for sale in Central Nanaimo: